 - Pour into a loaf tin.

-(But do the fork test to see when yours is done.
+- (But do the toothpick test to see when yours is done.
 You might need less time…)

 - Let cool before cutting.

 Its so simple and beautiful – I absolutely adore that shiny coat on the top. ^^ I’ll be making a variation on this very soon!

 this looks so delicious…with black tea.
 This is great.